javomode/recipe-ratings-food.com/README.md

 ></iframe>

 Provided is also a plot, showing the distribution of the permuted values, with the dashed red lines showing the negative and positive observed r-values.

+## Prediction Problem

+Prediction Problem and Type
+I aim to predict a recipe’s rating based on basic properties of the recipe.
+This is a regression problem, since the response variable-rating—-is continuous.

+Response Variable: rating

+Justification: Rating is a key indicator of a recipe's success and user satisfaction.
+Predicting ratings allows us to estimate user preferences for recipes even before they receive reviews.

+Model Type: Linear Regression

+Linear regression is a simple, interpretable baseline model that assumes a linear relationship between the features and the target.

+Features Used for Prediction:
+The following features are available at the time a recipe is posted, which makes them valid predictors:

+* minutes: The total time required to prepare the recipe.
+* n_ingredients: The number of ingredients, as a proxy for complexity.
+* n_steps: The number of steps in the recipe instructions.

+These are all features that:

+1. Are available before any user ratings exist, and
+2. Offer interpretable, numeric inputs that may influence a user’s decision to rate highly or not.

+Features not used:

+* ID columns (e.g., user_id, recipe_id) are ignored because their numeric values do not have meaningful or predictive relationships with the rating.
+* Dates (submitted, review_date) are excluded because they are either not available at the time of recipe creation or offer little predictive value without additional context.

+Time of Prediction Justification:

+All selected features are known at the time the recipe is created and posted.
+This respects the causality principle—no information from future events (like review behavior or user feedback) is used during model training.

+Evaluation Metric
+Metric: RMSE (Root Mean Squared Error)

+Justification:

+* RMSE penalizes large errors more heavily than small ones, making it sensitive to significant deviations.
+* It provides a clear interpretation in the same units as the response variable (ratings), making it easier to explain model performance.